SergeyMakeev/DxtSplitter/README.md

 Demo code to split a DXT1 compressed image into components and save these components as several TGA files:

-1. DXT block end-points for color A
+1. Block End-points for color A
-2. DXT block end-points for color B
+2. Block End-points for color B
-3. DXT block Indices
+3. Block Indices